yanmxa/genpilot/README.md

 - **Multi-Agent System**

-  Transitioning the zen-agent into a multi-agent system a straightforward process.
+  Transitioning the chat-agent into a multi-agent system a straightforward process.
 The handoff workflow for orchestrating agents draws inspiration from the post [Routines and Handoffs](https://cookbook.openai.com/examples/orchestrating_agents#executing-routines), which details the functionality of the [Swarm](https://github.com/openai/swarm) project.
 We strive to achieve a harmonious balance, enabling you to create a single agent for specific tasks while effortlessly evolving towards a sophisticated multi-agent framework.

 <details>
 <summary>This demo provides advice on what to wear when traveling to a city</summary>